Introduction to Test Data in Machine Learning

 Comparison of Test, Training, and Validation Sets

 Understanding the differences between test data, training data, and validation data is crucial in machine learning.
+It is also important to consider the various data types in ML when preparing these datasets to ensure balanced and representative samples.

 Data TypeDescription